| ||Format||Pages||Price|| |

 Significance and Use

 1.3 Surface requirements and marking methods included in the implant specification shall take precedence over requirements listed in this practice, where appropriate.

-1.3 This standard does not purport to address all of the safety concerns, if any, associated with its use.
-It is the responsibility of the user of this standard to establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use.
+1.5 This standard does not purport to address all of the safety concerns, if any, associated with its use.
+It is the responsibility of the user of this standard to establish appropriate safety, health, and environmental practices and determine the applicability of regulatory limitations prior to use.

 2. Referenced Documents (purchase separately) The documents listed below are referenced within the subject standard but are not provided as part of the standard.

-A380 Practice for Cleaning, Descaling, and Passivation of Stainless Steel Parts, Equipment, and Systems
+A380/A380M Practice for Cleaning, Descaling, and Passivation of Stainless Steel Parts, Equipment, and Systems

-A967 Specification for Chemical Passivation Treatments for Stainless Steel Parts
+A967/A967M Specification for Chemical Passivation Treatments for Stainless Steel Parts

 B600 Guide for Descaling and Cleaning Titanium and Titanium Alloy Surfaces

 B912 Specification for Passivation of Stainless Steels Using Electropolishing

 E2148 Guide for Using Documents Related to Metalworking or Metal Removal Fluid Health and Safety